-For Babies and Toddlers:
+For babies and toddlers:

 Dr. Nicky Cohen is a Registered Psychologist in private practice in Toronto.
 She received her Ph.
 D. in Clinical Psychology from York University and developed an interest in parenting issues related to children’s sleep disturbances after having her first child.
 She is active in the community disseminating information on healthy sleep practices and increasing awareness of the importance of making sufficient sleep a family priority.
-More information about Dr. Cohen’s work can be found at www.drnickycohen.com
+More information on Dr. Cohen’s work can be found at www.drnickycohen.com.